 Sometimes it is clear that there is a causal relationship.
 For the height and weight data, it makes sense that adding more vertical structure to a body causes the total mass to increase.
 Or, increasing the wattage of lightbulbs causes the light output to increase.

 However, in other cases, a causal relationship is not possible.
-For example, ice cream sales and shark attacks are positively correlated.
+For example, ice cream sales and shark attacks have a positive correlation coefficient.
 Clearly, selling more ice cream does not cause shark attacks (or vice versa).
 Instead, a third variable, outdoor temperatures, causes changes in the other two variables.
 Higher temperatures increase both sales of ice cream and the number of swimmers in the ocean, which creates the apparent relationship between ice cream sales and shark attacks.

-Related posts: Causation versus Correlation and Using Random Assignment in Experiments and Observational Studies
+Related posts: Using Random Assignment in Experiments and Observational Studies

 How Strong of a Correlation is Considered Good?

 What is a good correlation?
-How high should it be?
+How high should correlation coefficients be?
 These are commonly asked questions.
 I have seen several schemes that attempt to classify correlations as strong, medium, and weak.

 However, there is only one correct answer.
-The correlation coefficient should accurately reflect the strength of the relationship.
+A Pearson correlation coefficient should accurately reflect the strength of the relationship.
 Take a look at the correlation between the height and weight data, 0.694.
-It’s not a very strong relationship, but it accurately represents our data.
+Itโs not a very strong relationship, but it accurately represents our data.
 An accurate representation is the best-case scenario for using a statistic to describe an entire dataset.

 The strength of any relationship naturally depends on the specific pair of variables.
 Some research questions involve weaker relationships than other subject areas.
 Case in point, humans are hard to predict.
 Studies that assess relationships involving human behavior tend to have correlation coefficients weaker than +/- 0.6.

 However, if you analyze two variables in a physical process, and have very precise measurements, you might expect correlations near +1 or -1.
 There is no one-size fits all best answer for how strong a relationship should be.
-The correct correlation value depends on your study area.
+The correct values for correlation coefficients depend on your study area.

 Taking Correlation to the Next Level with Regression Analysis